 __ Q9.
 I would like to work as Christ’s ambassador.

 __ Q10.
-I am willing to work hard to see churches reach their full potential.
+I am committed to working hard to help churches reach their full potential.

 __ Q11.
-I can usually tell right away what a person’s character and abilities are.
+I can usually tell immediately what a person’s character and abilities are.

 __ Q12.
-I usually know if something is from God, Satan or human.
+I usually know if something is from God, Satan or a human.

 __ Q13.
 I recognize inconsistencies in people.